How Fast Does a Drill Spin?

 1. Small Drill Bit Size: When using small drill bits, it is important to consider the associated speed.
 Smaller drill bits have less material to remove and are more prone to breaking or clogging if used at high speeds.
 Therefore, it is recommended to use slower speeds when drilling with small bits.
 High speeds may cause the drill bit to overheat, wear down quickly, or even snap.

-See also Best impact drill for electricians
+See also Best all round battery drill

 2. Large Drill Bit Size: On the other hand, larger drill bits require higher speeds to efficiently remove material.
 If used at low speeds, larger drill bits can cause the material to heat up and the bit to become dull.
 It is important to find the right balance between speed and bit size to ensure a smooth drilling process.